DeepakBarwal/house-marketplace/README.md

 # House Marketplace

-### An app that lists housing properties that's either for "rent" or "sale".
+### An app that lets it's user list their housing properties for "rent" or "sale" using Opencage geocoding API and Firebase backend.

+## Installation

+Clone the project and do `npm i`.
+Add your own env variables - REACT_APP_OPENCAGE_GEOCODING_API_KEY, REACT_APP_FIREBASE_API_KEY

 ## Firebase Rules: